Documentation

 PPS Time Synchronization (Optional)

-The Adafruit GPS HAT outputs a 1 Hz PPS pulse on GPIO BCM 4.
+Both HATs output a 1 Hz PPS pulse — the Uputronics on BCM 18 and the Adafruit on BCM 4.
 This pulse can discipline the system clock to within microseconds of UTC when combined with gpsd and chrony.

 Install required packages